Fractures in epi-/metaphyseal areas as defined by the AO classification

 Once the tip of the K-wire has obtained a good purchase, the angulation of the K-wire should be corrected according to the planned direction of the K-wire.

 Bony resistance should be felt throughout K-wire insertion.
-Lack of resistance indicates that the pin is not in the bone.
+Lack of resistance indicates that the wire is not in the bone.
 If in doubt, check this in two planes (AP and lateral) using an image intensifier.

 As soon as increased resistance is felt, check that the tip of the K-wire is engaged in the far cortex of the main fragment.